annetroop/datasciencecoursera/README.md

 ===================

-This is the project for working on the Coursera Data Scientists Toolbox course.
+This is my project for working on the Coursera Data Scientist's Toolbox course.